Create a new type of role for not project specific maintenance

 I think, these new roles could be fairly easily patched into the existing permission model and providing similar functionality as the global check.
 But the permissions / roles are explicitly declared by the user, who can then better understand the consequences of certain permissions.

-#1 Updated by Andrea Campi about 8 years ago
+#1 Updated by Andrea Campi over 8 years ago

 I'll second that.

 In addition to the examples provided by Holger, I would like to see a "user manager" role that would allow a user (IT staff) to create new users and assign them to groups.
 The rationale is that offloading some "grunt work" without giving my IT staff access to all projects, since some of them contain confidential information.

 #2 Updated by Jean-Philippe Lang over 8 years ago